Shades-en/Shades-en/README.md

  </div>

 <h3><b>About Me:</b></h3>
-<h4>I'm a Student at MS Ramaiah Institute Of Technology, currently an Undergraduate persuing Information Science.
+<h4>I'm a Cloud ops intern @Zebra Technologies and a student at MS Ramaiah Institute Of Technology, currently an Undergraduate persuing Information Science.
 I spend my time coding, problem-solving and Gaming.</h4>

 - 📫 How to reach me **owaisiqbal2013@gmail.com**